maurges/every-rust-gui-library/notes.md

 right questions, finding the answers seems pretty easy, but I don't even know what to ask.
 Something about paddings and alignments is not as I expect it to be, and I haven't formulated what I expect and what is wrong.

+The fuckery with renderer is weird.
+It's good that I can ignore it, but I would like a tutorial.

+    Finished dev [unoptimized + debuginfo] target(s) in 8.68s

+Wow, it's getting even worse.

+Alright, how do I do file dialogs?